spaceshark123/NeuralNetwork/README.md

 - `load`: Load a pre-trained neural network from a saved model file.

-- `train`: Train the current neural network using your dataset and desired hyperparameters.
+- `train`: Train the current neural network using your dataset, loss function, optimizer, and desired hyperparameters.

 - `evaluate`: Use the trained neural network to make predictions on new data.